xgi/houdoku/README.md

 ## Extensions

-Houdoku does not host any material and is not affiliated with any content source.
+Houdoku does not host any material; it retrieves media from public websites ("content sources").
+Support for content sources is provided through various extensions which can be installed/updated from the Extensions tab within the client.
+Houdoku is not affiliated with any content source.

 There are no "recommended extensions", but you should feel free to try several and mix-and-match according to which ones work well for you.

 If you would like to request support for a website or report an issue with an existing extension, please go to the